Elswah/signalrtest/README.md

  2. connection start in onResume method
  3. close connection in onPause
  4. app have intent service run every 3 seconds to check connectionId
+ 5. if response code 200 connection in working if not reconnect again
- 5. no server need i put application server Ip in gradle
+ 6. no server need i put application server Ip in gradle
- 6. application work as launcher
+ 7. application work as launcher

 # Getting Started
 This application will have :